ericwatt/toxboot/README.md

 MongoDB
 -------

 For bootstrapping a large number of curves, or performing a large number of resamples per curve, the suggested destination is `mongo`.
-This package uses `rmongodb` as the package to communicate with a Mongo database.
+This package uses `mongolite` as the package to communicate with a Mongo database.
 Authentication and connection parameters for the MongoDB are managed with `toxbootConf` and related functions.
 Users of the `tcpl` package will be familiar with these settings.

 After installing `toxboot` you can setup these parameters: